• Skip to main content

-In this post we are going to construct a modified sine wave inverter using Arduino.
+In this post I will show how to construct a modified sine wave inverter using Arduino.
 We will explore the methodology of the proposed sine wave inverter and finally, we will take a look at simulated output of this inverter.

 By